StingraySoftware/StingrayExplorer/README.md

 ## Acknowledgments

 - The Stingray library for providing tools for X-ray astronomy data analysis.
-- Panel and Holoviews for enabling interactive data visualization in Python.
+- Panel and Holoviews (HoloViz ecosystem) for enabling interactive data visualization in Python.